A Thousand Words

 Some time in the early years of the fifteenth century, the painter Andrei Rublev produced this icon of the Trinity, possibly for the church of the Monastery of the Holy Trinity, which he himself had entered at an early age.
 I say "produced" rather than painted, because to an Orthodox iconographer, it is the Holy Spirit who inspires any sacred image, and the painter who transcribes it with his hands.
-Thus, the iconographer would never sign a painting as being by Andrei Rublev, but rather by the hand of Rub . . .
+Thus, the iconographer would never sign a painting as being by Andrei Rublev, but rather by the hand of Rublev.

-Not a subscriber?
+• Not a subscriber or wish to renew your subscription?
 Subscribe to Touchstone today for full online access.
-Over 30 years of content!
+Over 30 years of publishing!

 Your subscription goes a long way to ensure that Touchstone is able to continue its mission of publishing quality Christian articles and commentary.

 more from the online archives